 At the same time, the BRI poses a number of risks for Uzbekistan.
 To manage these risks effectively, Uzbekistan needs to strengthen its procurement system and debt management; enhance the transparency and accountability of BRI projects; involve-as much as possible-international organizations in the preparation and implementation of BRI projects; introduce ex-ante economic, financial, environmental and social impact assessments and ex-post evaluation of BRI projects; and collaborate more closely with China and other countries in fighting transnational crimes.
-Implementing further economic and institutional reforms that would reduce corruption, improve the business environment, enhance market competition and increase human capital would not only mitigate some of investments and China's role in a country's economic development (Dave 2018).

-the major risks posed by the BRI, but also help maximize the benefits of the BRI.
+Implementing further economic and institutional reforms that would reduce corruption, improve the business environment, enhance market competition and increase human capital would not only mitigate some of the major risks posed by the BRI, but also help maximize the benefits of the BRI.